Geontech/fins/docs/tutorial2.md

-# Tutorial: FINS Nodeset Power Converter
+# Tutorial: FINS Application - Power Converter

 **[RETURN TO TOP LEVEL README](../README.md)**

-In this tutorial, we will buid on the work done in [Tutorial: FINS Node Power Converter](tutorial1.md) to create a simple firware IP Nodeset using FINS and Intel Quartus Prime Pro 19.1.
-This Nodeset will include the Power Converter Node and a basic Passthrough Node.
+In this tutorial, we will buid on the work done in [Tutorial: FINS Node Power Converter](tutorial1.md) to create a simple FINS Application using FINS and Intel Quartus Prime Pro 19.4.
+This Application will include the Power Converter Node and a basic Passthrough Node.
 Make sure you have installed `fins` and the `fins-quartus` backed, and make sure you have completed the [first tutorial](tutorial1.md).

 ## Step 1: Copy the Passthrough Node into your workspace